WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   7. verb(ARCHAIC): puzzle or perplex (someone) with a question or problem. 困扰或困惑（某人）以问题或难题。

+- posture

+  1. noun: the position in which someone holds their body when standing or sitting.

+     _"he stood in a flamboyant posture with his hands on his hips"_

+  2. noun: a particular way of dealing with or considering something; an approach or attitude.

+     _"labor unions adopted a more militant posture in wage negotiations"_

+  3. verb: behave in a way that is intended to impress or mislead.

+     _"a billionaire posturing as a hero of the working class"_

+  4. verb(ARCHAIC): place (someone) in a particular attitude or pose.

+     _"and still these two were postured motionless"_

 - poverty

   1. noun: the state of being extremely poor. 极度贫困的状态。

   2. noun: the state of being inferior in quality or insufficient in amount. 数量不足或是质量低劣的状态。

+- practice

+  1. noun: the actual application or use of an idea, belief, or method, as opposed to theories relating to it.

+     _"the principles and practice of teaching"_

+  2. noun: the customary, habitual, or expected procedure or way of doing of something.

+     _"current nursing practice"_

+  3. noun: repeated exercise in or performance of an activity or skill so as to acquire or maintain proficiency in it.

+     _"it must have taken a lot of practice to become so fluent"_

+  4. verb: perform (an activity) or exercise (a skill) repeatedly or regularly in order to improve or maintain one's proficiency.

+     _"I need to practice my French"_

+  5. verb: carry out or perform (a particular activity, method, or custom) habitually or regularly.

+     _"we still practice some of these rituals today"_

+  6. phrase: in practice - in reality (used to refer to what actually happens as opposed to what is meant or believed to happen).

+     _"in theory this method is ideal—in practice it is unrealistic"_

+  7. phrase: out of practice - not currently proficient in a particular activity or skill due to not having exercised or performed it for some time.

+     _"he was out of practice at interrogation"_

+  8. phrase: practice makes perfect - used to convey that regular exercise of an activity or skill is the way to become proficient in it, especially when encouraging someone to persist in it.

+  9. phrase: practice what one preaches - do what one advises others to do.

+- practitioner

+  1. noun: a person actively engaged in an art, discipline, or profession, especially mecicine. 积极从事艺术、学科，或职业的人，尤其是医学上。

 - praise